 We are delighted to cater for group visits.
 Please telephone us so that we can check availability for the date that you are proposing.
-For details of the reduced admission charges and special packages available to groups and to download a booking form, please click here for our Groups Brochure 2014
+For details of the reduced admission charges and special packages available to groups and to download a booking form, please Groups Brochure 2015

 An introductory talk is offered to groups at no extra cost, and will give a further insight into the history of the house and the three explorers of the natural world whose lives and work we celebrate.

 Learn about Gilbert White the Gardener and the plants and features described in his writings.
 With over twenty acres of ancient parkland and some five acres of restored gardens with a focus on 18th century planting, a garden tour is a fascinating way to discover one of Gilbert White’s passions.

 Garden Tours are available by prior arrangement for an additional small fee.
 See our Groups Brochure 2014 for more details.

 Delicious refreshments are served in our elegantly restored dining room.
 We pride ourselves on our selection of speciality teas and homemade cakes.
 Pre-booking refreshments for your group ensures that we have room available to satisfy your group’s catering needs.
 See our Groups Brochure 2014 for more details.

 Beckenham and Bromley Historical Association – May 2014: